Fox Reality Channel: Shutdown, replacement and rebranding

+"By Then" the channel was kept in there name until March 29, 2010 when Fox Reality Channel cease operations and it was rebranded as Nat Geo Wild (U.S) focusing its programming on nature and wildlife documentaries.

 On that date, the channel's old website was taken down and redirected to its archived programming on now Disney-owned Hulu, as well as Nat Geo Wild's new site.
 Nat Geo Wild was launched on Dish Network on April 19, 2010.
-DirecTV removed Fox Reality and added Nat Geo Wild on June 30, 2010, with an automated loop of Fox Reality programming remaining until those respective launch dates on those satellite providers.
+DirecTV removed Fox Reality and added Nat Geo Wild on June 30, 2010, with an automated loop of Fox Reality programming remaining until those respective launch dates on those satellite providers Nat Geo Wild at exactly 6:00am EST after a few or more infomercials.